 C. Method of accounting for equity investments - Forms BE-11B, BE-11C and BE-11D - Report a foreign affiliate parent's equity investments of 20 percent or more in unconsolidated foreign affiliates, including all unconsolidated majority-owned foreign affiliates, using the equity method of accounting.
-Report equity investments of less than 20 percent, in accordance with FASB ASC 320 (FAS 115) or cost basis of accounting.
+Report equity investments owned less than 20 percent at fair value, or your normal reporting practice, in accordance with FASB ASC 321.
 See important note on foreign affiliate consolidation rules under instruction I.B.2.e.